Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Stability of fractional-moment bounds

 We finish this appendix with another simple stability result.
-Eigenvalues of ergodic random Schr\"odinger operators move wildly as a function of the random coupling constants so that the probability for a given energy to be an eigenvalue is zero.
-This property does not rely on ergodicity, it follows already from the existence of the a priori bounds \eqref{eq:AppAPriori} and thus extends to more general situations.
+It shows that the probability for a given energy to be an eigenvalue is zero.
+This property does not rely on ergodicity, it follows already from the existence of the a priori bounds \eqref{eq:AppAPriori}.

 \begin{lemma} Let $E\in\R$ and $\tau\in [0,1]$ be given.
 Then $E$ is not an eigenvalue of $H^\tau$ almost surely. \end{lemma}

 \begin{proof} Since, for $x\in\R$, $-i\eps (x-E-i\eps)^{-1}\to \id_{\{E\}}(x)$ as $\eps\to 0$, the spectral theorem implies the strong convergence $-i\eps R_{E+i\eps}(H^{\tau}) \to \id_{\{E\}}(H^{\tau})$ as $\eps\to 0$.
 Using this, we obtain for some $0<s<1$ and any $a, b\in\Z^d$ that